San Diego

 Opioid Use Disorder in San Diego

-Like many parts of the United States, San Diego has been affected by the opioid epidemic, resulting in a significant increase in opioid-related overdoses and deaths.
+Like many parts of the United States, San Diego has been affected by the opioid epidemic, significantly increasing opioid-related overdoses and deaths.
+These deaths are meaningful and preventable with overdose-reversal drugs and other harm-reduction tools and treatment.

 Statistics from the California Overdose Dashboard show that in 2020, there were 528 deaths involving opioids, including fentanyl, in San Diego County.
 That’s about a 115% increase from 2016.